TonyPhipps/SIEM/Incident-Response-Plan.md

 If an incident does not have any of the above characteristics it is generally acceptable to disinfect the host instead of rebuilding it.
 However, disinfection is most often not feasible or cost-effective, especially on non-critical systems.

 Rebuilding is the best eradication option when the extent of a system's compromise is unknown, when a rootkit is suspected, or the fastest possible restoration is required.
 Rebuilding includes the reinstallation, updating, and hardening of the OS and subsequently installed applications.
 New, secured hardware may be swapped out during the rebuild process to allow an even faster recovery of operations.
-The rebuild process may be followed by data restoral from known-good backups.
+The rebuild process may be followed by data restoration from known-good backups.
 Great care and caution must be taken with any file preservation from a compromised system due to the potential for carrying-over infected files.
 Upon conclusion of an incident involving a compromised system requiring a rebuild, the original hard drive/device may be reused or be destroyed at the discretion of management.
 Master boot records must be erased on reused disks to eliminate any possible boot sector infection.

 # Recovery